more about our farmers, how we grow, our delicious veggies and eggs, and how to reach us...

 Some of these practices include using cover crops to protect soil from erosion and leaching, rotating crops to naturally reduce disease and pests, irrigating with drip systems to minimize water use, preventing pest damage with reusable floating row covers, and only using natural, organically approved sprays.
 Ask us if you have any questions, are interested in gardening, or just want to know more--we welcome member questions and visits--please contact us here!

 Hartwood Farm grows a complete range of vegetables, flowers, and herbs.
-Our crops include (among other things): beans, beets, broccoli, cabbage, carrots, cauliflower, chard, cucumbers, edamame, edible flowers, eggplant, fennel, lots of different herbs, kale, leeks, lettuce, melons, onions, peas, peppers, radishes, rutabaga, scallions, spinach, summer squash, winter squash, zucchini, and a ton of different leafy greens!
+Our crops include (among other things): beans, beets, broccoli, cabbage, carrots, cauliflower, chard, cucumbers, edamame, eggplant, fennel, lots of different herbs, kale, leeks, lettuce, melons, onions, peas, peppers, radishes, rutabaga, scallions, spinach, summer squash, tomatoes, winter squash, zucchini, and a ton of different leafy greens!

-We focus on providing a mix of heirloom and hybrid crops grown for great flavor throughout the season, and buy our seed from local and regional seed companies.
+We focus on providing a mix of heirloom and hybrid crops grown for great flavor throughout the season, and buy our organic seed from local and regional seed companies.
 Let us know if you have special requests, and we might be able to grow it!

 Our first hens arrived in April 2013 and we have loved our layers (and their delicious eggs) ever since!